< Main Menu

 Destroyed (fire): April 25, 1915

-The formal name was the Grand Opera House, not Peck's Opera House as noted in previous itineraries, to which it was sometimes referred as it was owned and managed by Clark Peck.
+* AKA Peck's Opera House, as noted in previous itineraries, to which it was sometimes referred as it was once owned and managed by Clark Peck.
 Later G.B.
 Bunnell’s New Haven Theatre.